 Ws Harlan Elementary School

-- Ws Harlan Elementary School's student population of 302 students has stayed relatively flat over five school years.
+- Ws Harlan Elementary School's student population of 277 students has declined by 7% over five school years.

 |Awards||Blue Ribbon School (2009)|